Bearded Dragon Not Eating

 Is the temperature in the tank correct?
 Check the temperature gradient.
 Beardies need 8 to 12 hours of strong UV light.
 They need the heat to digest the food ( 95 F° for adults and 110 F° for juveniles).
 If the tank is not hot enough, your beardie will not have an appetite.
 Make sure one side of the tank is cool (85 F°) so he can go cool off.
 This is how beardies thermo-regulate their bodies.
 Refer to Creating a Dragon’s Lair – Make Your Dragon Feel At Home.

 Is your beardie getting enough vitamins, minerals, and calcium?
 Another reason for a lack of appetite could be a nutrient deficiency.
 Add calcium and multivitamin dust to the food you feed your beardie.
-Refer to How and What to Feed Your Dragon to Keep It Healthy and Happy.
+Refer to What Bearded Dragon Food to Give and How to Feed.

 Is your bearded dragon beginning Brumation?
 During this time, beardies stop eating.
 This is normal and expected.
 Most beardies go through the brumation cycle for about 1 to 3 months.
 This is similar to hibernation where they rarely eat and do not move often.
 You will have to let nature take its course.
 After the cycle, your beardie will start eating normally.
 Refer to Essential Facts about Brumation and Bearded Dragons for more information about Brumation.